Will robots ever be better caretakers than humans?

 “The opportunity here is to design robots that really serve people that tend to be not served well by technology–and aging is certainly one of those categories,” says Béhar.
 “We landed on this notion of a beautiful table-top object that reacts when they enter the room but doesn’t intrude or take over the environment.”

-Béhar was adamant: he would not craft a device that would be an emotional crutch.
+Béhar did not want to craft a device that would be an emotional crutch.
 ElliQ is therefore more reflective of a healthy relationship with something practical, something that you enjoy, he says, “but not something that you are emotionally dependent upon.”

 To each their own robot

-Independent seniors might not go for the creepy realism of “uncanny valley,” but what about those suffering from neurological diseases or severe medical conditions?
+Independent seniors might not go for creepy realism, but what about those suffering from neurological diseases or severe medical conditions?
 The overly realistic model might just serve those in desperate need of emotional care, even if it’s battery operated.

 Tombot’s furry Jennie, for example, is designed specifically to meet the needs of seniors with dementia in nursing care.
 It’s estimated there are about 15 million American seniors that either have dementia or have pre-dementia mild cognitive impairment.
 Baby Boomers could spark a 75% increase in nursing home care, hitting 2.3 million by 2030.
 “We’re not targeting healthy seniors,” says Stevens.
 “We’re building things for people who don’t have a choice.”

 Researchers believe the majority of those diagnosed with dementia can physically and psychologically benefit by forming an emotional attachment, be it to an object or an animal.
 Pet ownership rates, however, plummet after age 75 because many seniors cannot physically care for a live animal.